-Using the GLM, over the period of 2006-2024, we estimated the effect of each variable presented as the incidence risk ratio (IRR).
-The model indicates that rabies cases would rise by 1% in rainy season than the pre-monsoon season.
-In addition, the rise of rabies cases high (34%) in Winter season than the pre-monsoon season.
+Using the count GLM, from 2006 to 2024, we estimated the effect of each variable presented as the incidence risk ratio (IRR).
+The model indicates that rabies cases would decrease by 1% if the rainfall and temperature increased by 1mm and 1°C, respectively.
+The model indicates that rabies cases would rise by 21% in the rainy season than the pre-monsoon season.
+In addition, the rise of rabies cases would rise by 18% in the winter season than the pre-monsoon season.

 References: